 Some doctors offer robotic or laparoscopic surgery.
 These options may reduce blood loss and lead to fewer complications, but they can take longer.

 The nonprofit organization Pancreatica report that people have a 5 year survival rate of 21% following a Whipple procedure.
 They also maintain that receiving radiation and chemotherapy alongside the procedure can almost double its effectiveness.

 However, the survival rate in Pancreatica is from 1995.
-A more recent review from BMC Surgery puts the survival rate at just under 12% for people with pancreatic cancer that has spread to other organs.
+A more recent review from BMC Surgery puts the survival rate at just under

 The Whipple procedure is complicated, and it carries a risk of death, especially if an inexperienced surgeon carries out the procedure or it takes place in a hospital that rarely performs this surgery.